seanchannel/autobluez/README.md

 $ git clone https://github.com/WaterGuru/wg-firmware-test.git
 ```

 * Edit the file ```podnames``` if you need to add a pod or ID / alias to existing pod using vi or other text editor.
-To can scan for the pod address requires root (superuser) privilege:
+To scan for pod address requires root (superuser) privilege:

 ```
 $ sudo hcitool lescan
 ```

 The scan will repeat every few secconds until Control-c is pressed.
-Look for the pod in the terminal output and copy/paste into ```podnames``` (the output is not sorted).
+Look for the pod in the terminal output and copy/paste into ```podnames``` (the output is not sorted), adding any alias names for convenience.

 ## Running the tests